 - Most worryingly for our clients, the sale of loans to Vulture Funds

-“What are my options if I can’t pay” – Martin, London
+“What are my options if I can’t pay my interest-only mortgage?” – Martin, London

 - Action – Burying your head in the sand or being unrealistic helps no one – especially you.
 To be able to solve your problem, you need to accept it.
 You need to know precisely what your current situation is and every aspect of it, and say to yourself: “Hi, my name is XXX, and my house in Spain is in negative equity.”
 This is the first step to sorting your issues once and for all.